-Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue); bloody or tarry stools; change in the amount of urine produced; chest pain; fainting; fast or irregular heartbeat; fever, chills, or unusual cough; hallucinations; inability to move or bear weight on a joint or tendon area; moderate to severe sunburn; mood or mental changes (eg, new or worsening agitation, anxiety, confusion, depression, nervousness, nightmares, paranoia, restlessness, sleeplessness); muscle pain or weakness; pain, soreness, redness, swelling, weakness, or bruising of a tendon or joint area; pale stools; persistent sore throat; red, swollen, blistered, or peeling skin; seizures; severe or persistent diarrhea; severe or persistent dizziness; shortness of breath or trouble breathing; stomach cramps or pain; suicidal thoughts or actions; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, unusual stomach pain, yellowing of the skin or eyes); tremors; unusual bruising or bleeding; unusual fatigue; vaginal yeast infection; vision changes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue); bloody or tarry stools; burning, numbness, tingling, pain, or weakness of the arms, hands, legs, or feet; change in the amount of urine produced; chest pain; fainting; fast or irregular heartbeat; fever, chills, or unusual cough; hallucinations; inability to move or bear weight on a joint or tendon area; moderate to severe sunburn; mood or mental changes (eg, new or worsening agitation, anxiety, confusion, depression, nervousness, nightmares, paranoia, restlessness, sleeplessness); muscle pain or weakness; pain, soreness, redness, swelling, weakness, or bruising of a tendon or joint area; pale stools; persistent sore throat; red, swollen, blistered, or peeling skin; seizures; severe or persistent diarrhea; severe or persistent dizziness; shortness of breath or trouble breathing; stomach cramps or pain; suicidal thoughts or actions; symptoms of liver problems (eg, dark urine, loss of appetite, pale stools, unusual stomach pain, yellowing of the skin or eyes); tremors; unusual bruising or bleeding; unusual fatigue; vaginal yeast infection; vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.